About TCQOLI

 - Cognitive functioning

-- Reproductive/fertility concerns (fertility-inclusive version only)
+- Reproductive/fertility concerns (10-question assessment only)

 Each domain is measured using standardized response levels that correspond to increasing degrees of health burden.
 Unlike simple questionnaires that sum responses, TCQOLI applies a multiattribute utility framework that accounts for both severity and relative importance of different health domains.